wazuh/wazuh-kubernetes/docs/ref/configuration/environment-variables.md

 - The Wazuh API accounts are not configured through the environment either. `API_USERNAME` and `API_PASSWORD` belong to the Wazuh dashboard, which authenticates to the API with them; the manager seeds its own user database.
 See [Credentials](../credentials.md).
 - Do not hardcode credentials in manifests; update the corresponding Secrets instead.
 - The passwords above are the values the images ship, and every one of them equals its own username.
 Change them right after the first deployment: see [Credentials](../credentials.md).
 - `WAZUH_CLUSTER_KEY` is rewritten into `<cluster><key>` of `/var/wazuh-manager/etc/wazuh-manager.conf` on every container start, so the value in the Secret always wins over what is on the persistent volume.
-It has to be 32 characters and identical on every manager node, which is why it is best set before the first deployment: changing it later means restarting the master and the workers together, and the nodes still on the old key cannot sync in the meantime.
+It has to be exactly 32 alphanumeric characters and identical on every manager node, which is why it is best set before the first deployment: changing it later means restarting the master and the workers together, and the nodes still on the old key cannot sync in the meantime.
 See [The cluster key and the agent enrollment password](../credentials.md#the-cluster-key-and-the-agent-enrollment-password).

 ## Wazuh indexer variables